Networked Platforms--Solutions for Multi-Party Inter-Enterprise Processes

 Specialized Capabilities—Supplier Management and Compliance

 All network platforms provide tools for onboarding network participants.
-Some, such as Hiperos, are specifically focused on managing third party partners, their certifications, and their compliance with regulations and company policies.
+Some, such as Hiperos (acquired by Opus), are specifically focused on managing third party partners, their certifications, and their compliance with regulations and company policies.
 A networked approach enables suppliers to manage the onslaught of requests they get for providing various certificates (insurance, licenses, etc.) and other information and validation processes without being overwhelmed.
 At the same time, buyers can largely automate the collection and management of all those compliance requirements across potentially tens of thousands of suppliers, using far fewer resources, thereby lowering risks for the firm.

 Looking Ahead: Higher-order Integration of Service Partners and Networked Platforms

 As mentioned before, one of the key advantages of networked platforms is that you can have pre-integrated business partners, including suppliers, customers, and all sorts of service providers supporting the process directly or indirectly.
 When these partners are well-integrated into the network, that means that the networked platform provider is now bringing more than just software.
 They are now bringing a network of service providers and their services.